hexydec/htmldoc/docs/mitigating-side-effects.md

 ## Other Side-Effects

-There may be other side-effects associated with the transformations performed by HTMLDoc, this page will be updated with more examples where appropriate.
+There may be other side-effects associated with the transformations performed by HTMLdoc, this page will be updated with more examples where appropriate.

 If you discover a side-effect which you think needs documenting, please [create an issue in the tracker](https://github.com/hexydec/htmldoc/issues).